Victoria Waterways Loop – A Circle Paddle Route

 Victoria, BC has a unique marine water way that almost connects Victoria Harbour with Esquimalt Harbour a few kilometers to the west.
 All that lays between them is a short portage across a 1 km strip of land.
 In the past this route was used extensively by First Nations People but has only remained in use by a few of the most ardent paddlers.
 Recently interest has been increasing to improve access to this historic route.
 The Municipality of View Royal has improved the paths through Portage Park and more recently the creation of the E&N multi-use path has created easy passage across the Old Island Highway.
 There is now movement to build access ramps from Portage Inlet to allow better access to the trails connecting to Portage Park and an even more ambitious goal is to recreate the walkway under the Tillicum Bridge to make passage around the reversing falls easier and safer for all levels of paddlers.

-For more details on paddling this route check this post: Victoria Circle Paddle Route
+For more details on how to paddle this route, please check out this post: Victoria Circle Paddle Route

 Beyond the improvements already completed in Portage Park and the construction of the E&N Trail, the Victoria Canoe and Kayak Club (VCKC) were influential in advocating for the beautiful Shoreline Portage Trail completed behind Shoreline school in 2015.
 This trail has allowed much easier access from Portage Inlet onto the Old Island Hwy and the trails of Portage Park.
 Now they and others are campaigning for a vastly improved marine route which will include at least 15 amazing landing / launch locations in 5 municipalities!
 These will typically have good access, historic interest, and a range of useful amenities including washrooms, water fountains, food services etc, making the journey fun for all, including novice paddlers.
 As already mentioned, the immediate and most beneficial improvements they are looking at is a boat ramp across the road from Shoreline school, which will allow low tide access to the portage route as well as shortening the distance for those who don’t want to paddle up around the Shoreline peninsula.
 The added benefit of this ramp is speedier access for the View Royal Fire Department Rescue crews.
 Another boat ramp is also being proposed for the head of Portage Inlet at Linear Park.